 A Non-Surgical, Drug-Free Treatment

-The Wurn Technique® (WT) is a unique hands-on physio/physical therapy modality, developed over 30+ years by Belinda Wurn, PT, and Larry Wurn, LMT.
+The Wurn Technique® (WT) is a unique therapy service using a hands-on physio/physical therapy modality developed over 30+ years by Belinda Wurn, PT, and Larry Wurn, LMT.
 It was initially created to decrease pain and increase function for Belinda, when adhesions from surgery and extensive radiation therapy left her unable to work due to debilitating chronic pain.
 Physicians said surgery would only make it worse because of the adhesions that inevitably form after surgery.
 They suggested she take drugs to mask the pain.

 Unwilling to endure a life of drugs and pain, Belinda and Larry began searching for a non-surgical cure.
 They took dozens of advanced courses in the U.S. and abroad, including study at a French medical school.
 They discovered that the body forms adhesions – powerful bonds similar to nylon curtains or ropes – to help injured tissues heal.
 Once healing has occurred, adhesions remain in the body, often binding tissues that were previously free to move naturally.
 When this happens, pain and dysfunction are the natural result.
 As they developed their findings into a treatment, Belinda was able to return at a pain-free life.
 The WT was born from the Wurns’ newfound knowledge.